Sora-o-tobu/ObsiProject/docs/Courses/CA/Fundamentals of Computer Design.md

 ### CA Definition

-CA must design the organization and hardware to meet functional requirements as well as price, power, performance, and availability goals
+CA must design the organization and hardware to meet functional requirements as well as price, power, performance, and availability goals.

 !!! quote "Definition: Instruction Design & Implementation 指令集及其实现"